sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

 L2FIB total/learned entries: 12/3  Last scan time: 0.0000e0sec  Learn limit: 16777216
 ```

-Similarly if we want to delete the previously added FDB Entries, we need to create another config file fdbdel.json which has previously added FDB_ENTRY info but "OP" set to be "DEL" since this is Delete operation from SONiC side.
-Running the below command will result in the following tables on SONiC and VPP side.
+For deletion of previously added FDB Entries, it is necessary to create an additional config file fdbdel.json.
+This file must include the previously added FDB_ENTRY information with the "OP" set to "DEL," signifying the deletion operation from the SONiC perspective.
+Execution of the provided command will yield the below tables on the SONiC and VPP sides.

 ```
 swssconfig ./fdbdel.json